top of page

 IMG_0032.JPG

-Follow the link below to read a plain language summary about some our recent work on nitrogen cycling and global change in tropical montane forests by co-author Bryce Currey
+Follow the link below to read a research summary about our work in Nature Communications on evaluating the global controls over soil nitrogen cycling in tropical montane forests.

 Creating urgency in climate change with the 4-H community